Eddy Merckx: Legacy

 Baron Merckx has been regarded by many as the greatest and most successful cyclist of all time.
 He rode well in the Grand Tours and in the one-day classics.
 He was a very good time trialist and climber.
 In addition, Merckx showed great ability to race on the track.
 He was known for racing style that consisted of attacking constantly, which came to be known as la course en tête ("the race in the lead") for which the documentary on Merckx, "La Course en Tête" (which also has the double meaning of 'the race in your head') was named.
 (Note: This term was popularized by the eponymous film by Joel Santoni that documented Merckx's racing.)
 Attacking for Merckx was the best form of defence.
 He would spend a day in a breakaway and then make another significant attack the following day.
 Despite his constant attacking, he would occasionally ride in a defensive mindset, particularly when racing the Giro and facing Fuente.
 Merckx entered over 1,800 races during his career and won a total of 525.
 Due to his dominance in the sport some cycling historians refer to the period in which he raced as the "Merckx Era."
 During his professional career, he won 445 of the 1585 races he entered.
 Between the years of 1967 and 1977 Merckx raced between 111 and 151 races each season.
 In 1971, he raced 120 times and won 54 of the events, the most races any cyclist has won in a season.
 Merckx admits that he was the best of his generation, but insists it's not practical to compare across generations.
 Given the specialization of a cyclist's role in the modern peloton, Merckx's number of road race victories will most likely never be surpassed in the future.

 Merckx is one of the three riders to win all five 'Monuments of Cycling' (i.e., Milan–San Remo, Tour of Flanders, Paris–Roubaix, Liège–Bastogne–Liège, and the Giro di Lombardia), the other two being Rik Van Looy and Roger De Vlaeminck.
 He finished his career with 19 victories across the monuments, more than any other rider and eight more than the rider with the second most.
 He won twenty-eight classic races, with Paris–Tours being the only race he did not win.
 The closest he came to victory in the race was sixth in the 1973 race.
 A lesser Belgian rider, Noël van Tyghem, won Paris–Tours in 1972 and said: "Between us, I and Eddy Merckx have won every classic that can be won.
 I won Paris–Tours, Merckx won all the rest."

-One takes Merckx's legs, Merckx's head, Merckx's muscles, Merckx's heart and Merckx's zeal for victory.
+One takes Merckx's legs, Merckx's head, Merckx's muscles, Merckx's heart and Merckx's drive for victory.